M4tt1-Coder/Full-stack-SelectCode-Application/README.md

   pnpm test
 ```

-This will run [vitest](https://vitest.dev/) and runs all test cases that can be found in the repository.
+This will run [vitest](https://vitest.dev/) or [jest](https://jestjs.io/) and handles all test cases that can be found in the repository.

 If you look in the `package.json` file, you will find a scripts section with commands, there you are able to find the command **_test_**.